TheSkyentist/GELATO/README.md

 -------------
 **How can I load spectra from other sources?**

-*By editing the SpectrumClass.py file, you can customize how spectra are loaded into GELATO.*
+*By editing the SpectrumClass.py file, you can customize how spectra are loaded into GELATO.
+However it might be easier to convert your spectrum to follow the SDSS convention.*

 **What are the units?**

 *ContinuumRegion and LineRegion are quoted velocity space and are given in km/s.
-The units in plotting can be changed in the Plotting.py fiile.
+Otherwise, the code is agnostic to the flux and wavelength units.
+However the plots assume the SDSS units.
+Currently the labels can only be changed in the Plotting.py file.
+Reach out if you would want this to be customizable from the PARAMS file and I can add it to GELATO.
 The wavelength units for line centers must be given in the same units as the spectrum.*

 **Do you mean velocity offsets, not redshifts?**

 *Each emission line is characterized by a redshift, which is trivial to convert to a velocity offset once a reference line is chosen.
 However this requires the user to choose a reference line.
 GELATO remains agnostic to this procedure and simply returns the redshift of each line.*

-**Why is it spelled GELATO but pronounced Quails?**

-*The author of the code, R. E. Hviding (pronounced VEE-ding) thought it important to draw attention to names that start with an H where the H is not pronounced.*